TrustTheVote-Project/VoteTrackerPlus/docs/UX/general-UX-overview.md

 A primary design point of VTP is the efficacy of the CI/CD pipeline that are an integral part of VTP.
 Changes can be vetted in minimal time and thus with minimal cost, including changes to the GGO's specific ballot sections.
 The CI/CD pipeline includes tests to make sure the correct addresses are receiving the correct contests.

 At some point the complete blank ballot is declared both accurate and complete.
 Note that all changes to the ballot have authors and all changes are included in the full public ledger.
 Note that VTP can print address specific ballots on demand as well as making available soft copies that any voter can view beforehand.

-At this time any GGO that will be accepting and scanning ballots, nominally at the precinct level, will enter voter id into VTP if they are using another system to track voter registration.
-The automatic import of voter id information will be supported for various data formats.
-And with all things VTP, these voter registration commits will also need to be PGP signed and pushed to the VTP root repositories.

 ## 2.2) Vote-by-Mail and other pre-election workflows